-Phasing: The applicant proposes to construct the project in four (4) phases; however, no specific timing for each phase is proposed.
+Phasing: The applicant proposes to construct the project in up to eight (8) phases; however, no specific timing for each phase is proposed.
 Staff has included conditions to assure the construction of necessary public improvements in the appropriate phase.
 Otherwise, staff has no concern with the proposed phasing.
 As future phases come on line, any changes to the site plan, elevations or other approved plans will be reviewed by staff; substantial changes may require an amendment to this permit in accordance with the requirements of the municipal code.

-Security: No specific security plan has been submitted; however, the site is will be enclosed with new tube-steel perimeter fencing, including gated entry/exit drives as indicated.
-A more detailed, comprehensive security plan will be reviewed by the City Manager during the Regulatory Permit phase.
+Security: No specific security plan has been submitted; however, the site is will be enclosed with new perimeter block wall, including gated entries.
+Also, a more detailed, comprehensive security plan will be reviewed by the City Manager during the Regulatory Permit phase.
 This will include specific locations and areas of coverage by security cameras; location of audible interior and exterior alarms; location of exterior lighting; fencing; background checks; name and contact information of Security Company monitoring the site and any additional information required by the City.